sanger-pathogens/monocle/README.md

   - The default is a code release only [`-m application`].
 - There are currently deployments on OpenStack VMs in the `pathogen-dev` and `pathogen-prod` tenants.
 - It is recommended to deploy to `dev`, check behaviour, then deploy to `prod`.

+#### Access control problems

+If you have made any change to LDAP configuration (these may be in in `openldap-env.yaml`, or docker-compose or NGINX proxy rules) then you may find that you are denied access.

+Before deployment, you will have exported group and user accounts from LDAP as an LDIF file.
+(If not, roll back to the previous release and so so.)

+Stop the service, then back up and delete the subdirectories `openldap-data` and `phpldapadmin-data` on the machine you are running the service on.
+Then restart the service.
+This will recreate these directories, and configure the LDAP service with the correct base DN and readonly user account from your config files.
+There will be no groups or user accounts in the LDAP service, so log in as `admin` at `/ldap-admin' (the password is in your `openldap-env.yaml` file) and import the LDIF file you saved earlier.

 #### Database release requirements
 If database changes are to be deployed, then the following is required: